rajagupta3605/AnnualReportOfVrinda/README.md

 On the basis of some of the question I make chart with helps to visualize the data easily.
 Here are the question:
 1. Compare the sales and orders using single chart.
-2. Which month get the hifhest sales and orders.
+2. Which month get the highest sales and orders.
 3. Who purchased more - men or women in 2022?
 4. List to 10 state contributingg to the sales?
 5. Relation between age and gender based on number of orders.